polywrap/wrap-cli/packages/js/client-config-builder/README.md

       package: httpResolverPlugin({}),
     },
     {
-      uri: new Uri(defaultPackages.logger),
+      uri: new Uri(defaultInterfaces.logger),
       // TODO: remove this once types are updated
       package: loggerPlugin({}) as IWrapPackage,
     },
     {
-      uri: new Uri(defaultPackages.fileSystem),
+      uri: new Uri(defaultInterfaces.fileSystem),
       package: fileSystemPlugin({}),
     },
     {